aromatt/astrocache/README.md

 def foo(a, b):
     return slow_fn(a) + b
 ```
-This creates an on-disk cache for `foo`, which avoids doing the same work more than
+This creates a disk-backed cache for `foo`, and prevents `foo` from performing the
-once for a given input.
+same work more than once for a given input.
+Each unique set of arguments gets its own
+cache entry.

-But what if you change the implementation of `foo`?
+But what if you change the behavior of `foo`?

 ```python
 @astrocache.cache()
 def foo(a, b):
     return slow_fn(a) + b * 2
 ```
-Your cache entries are no longer valid because the behavior of `foo` has changed.
+Your cache entries are no longer valid.

 Luckily, `astrocache` is aware of this.
-It will update the cache next time you call
+It will create new cache entries for the new
-`foo`.
+version of `foo`.

 This treatment extends to any function called by `foo` as well.
 In this case,
 `slow_fn` (and any functions called by `slow_fn`, etc).

-## How is this useful?
-As an example, imagine you're rapidly iterating on a program or notebook that
-processes data in several expensive steps, or hits a usage-limited API.

-Memoization could make you more productive, but you'd have to remember to clear the
-various cache entries as you developed your code.
-This would be especially cumbersome
-if you memoized shared library functions.

-This library automates this for you, allowing you to take advantage of memoization
-without having to worry about clearing the cache.

 ## How does it work?
 Astrocache creates a fingerprint of your function's abstract syntax tree (AST)